 All the teaching/home visiting staff are expected to obtain, at a minimum, CDAs by the end of their second year of LCC employment.
 Home visiting staff become Parents As Teachers certified by the end of their first year of LCC employment, and Infant Mental Health endorsed as soon as their experience allows.
 Program Directors are expected to hold or be working toward an MA in early childhood education, or a relevant field, as well as become Infant Mental Health endorsed.
-The Executive Director holds a MA in Human Growth and Development.

-Experience & LCC Roles: I began working for LCC & Parenting Communities in 2008 as a Home Visitor.
+Early Childhood Experience & LCC Roles: I began working for LCC & Parenting Communities in 2008 as a Home Visitor.

 What brings you to this work?
 I love working with families and their children.
 I enjoy helping people who are not able to speak for themselves or communicate their message due to a language barrier.
 LCC makes me and the Hispanic families feel welcome and that is what draws me to the Center.